 To produce organic varieties, plant breeders shall select their varieties under organic conditions that comply with the requirements of this standard.
 All multiplication practices except meristem culture shall be under certified organic management.

-Organic plant breeders shall develop organic varieties only on the basis of genetic material that has not been contaminated by products of genetic engineering.
+Organic plant breeders shall develop organic varieties only on the basis of genetic material that has not been exposed to genetic engineering in the current or previous generations.

 Organic plant breeders shall disclose the applied breeding techniques.
 To produce an organic variety, genetic engineering and irradiation is prohibited and only the following methods of breeding shall be used: